San Francisco and Oakland Railroad: Ferryboats

 The first ferryboat used by the SF&O, the leased Contra Costa, had previously been in service from San Francisco to the foot of Broadway.
 The lease ended in 1864 and the SF&O purchased the ferryboat Louise to replace it.
 With the extended railroad line, traffic increased considerably and the Louise was soon inadequate for regular service.
 The larger river packet Washoe, having been damaged in an explosion, was purchased, extensively rebuilt as a ferryboat, and placed in service.
 In 1868, the Central Pacific Railroad controlled the SF&O and anticipated much increased traffic when the transcontinental railroad was completed to Oakland.
 They ordered a new even larger ferryboat, the El Capitan, from a new shipyard at Oakland Point, and placed it in service.

 Locomotives

 The SF&O originally purchased a small, unnamed, 2-2-0 type locomotive and a larger 4-4-4 type tank locomotive named the Liberty.
 In 1863, needing another locomotive, the SF&O purchased a 2-2-4 type combination locomotive and express car from a line in San Francisco.
 It was unnamed, but was unofficially called Old Betsy.
 By 1869, a more powerful locomotive was needed to pull longer trains, so a new 4-4-0 type locomotive was ordered and named the Oakland.
-With the SF&O merged into the Central Pacific Railroad in 1870, the former SF&O locomotives were sent to various other locations on the CP system and CP locomotives were brought in to pull the local trains on 7th St.
+With the SF&O merged into the Central Pacific Railroad in 1870, the former SF&O locomotives were sent to various other locations on the CP system and CP locomotives were brought in to pull the local trains on 7th Street.